Skip to content Skip to footer

 • What information should you consider recording when collecting data?

-• What should you note when collecting, storing and preparing the samples?
+• What should you note when collecting, storing, and preparing the samples?

 • How will you capture information about the configuration and quality of the sequencing results?

-• How will you ensure that the information captured is complete and correct?
+• How will you ensure that the captured information is complete and correct?

 • What data and file formats should you consider for your project?

-• What are the de-facto standards used for the experiment type and down-stream analysis-pipelines?
+• What are the de-facto standards used for the experiment type and downstream analysis pipelines?

 • What existing data will you integrate or use as a reference in your project?